Least weasel

 The least weasel (Mustela nivalis), little weasel, common weasel, or simply weasel is the smallest member of the genus Mustela, family Mustelidae and order Carnivora.
 It is native to Eurasia, North America and North Africa, and has been introduced to New Zealand, Malta, Crete, the Azores, and São Tomé.
 It is classified as least concern by the IUCN, due to its wide distribution and large population throughout the Northern Hemisphere.
+Eighteen subspecies are recognised.

 The least weasel varies greatly in size over its range.
 The body is slender and elongated, and the legs and tail are relatively short.
 The colour varies geographically, as does the pelage type and length of tail.
 The dorsal surface, flanks, limbs and tail of the animal are usually some shade of brown while the underparts are white.
 The line delineating the boundary between the two colours is usually straight.
 At high altitudes and in the northern part of its range, the coat becomes pure white in winter.
-Eighteen subspecies are recognised.

 Small rodents form the largest part of the least weasel's diet, but it also kills and eats rabbits, other mammals, and occasionally birds, birds' eggs, fish and frogs.
 Males mark their territories with olfactory signals and have exclusive home ranges which may intersect with or include several female ranges.
 Least weasels use pre-existing holes to sleep, store food and raise their young.
 Breeding takes place in the spring and summer, and there is a single litter of about six kits which are reared exclusively by the female.
 Due to its small size and fierce nature, the least weasel plays an important part in the mythology and legend of various cultures.